adrianbj/ProcessMigrator/README.md

 ##What currently works

+###Fields and Templates Only
+* All text/number/date based fields
+* File/Image fields
+* Repeaters fields
+* Fieldsets
+* Page fields - can migrate the main field, but currently not the selectable pages fields and templates (coming soon)

 ###Everything including page data
-* All fields except File, Image, Repeater, and Page
+* Can migrate full page data/content for all the above field types, except File, Image, Repeater, and Page

-###Fields and Templates Only
-* As above, but Repeater fields are fully working and Page fields can migrate the main field, just not the selectable pages fields and templates
+* Repeater and Page will be coming soon, but obviously File and Image would be beyond the scope of this modules, given that is uses JSON to migrate the content

 ###Support for multi-language fields has been implemented, but it probably pretty rough still.